HAL-xyz/hal-bot-generator/README.md

 And that's it! 🥳

 ### Test mode
 You don't want to create a trigger on your database to test this script, do you?
-So, use `ENV=test` parameter in the `.env` file and just print a log 🥸
+So, use `ENV=test` parameter in the `.env` file and just print a log. 🥸

 ## How to run the bot generator